GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/mosaicAD.rst

 This function has the same functionality as the *mosaic_image_data* function but, results in a fullly formed astrodata object returned to the caller.
-WCS information in the headers of the IMAGE extensions and any pixel coordinates in the output BINTABLEs will be updated appropriately.
-As_astrodata returns an AstroData object.
-Notice that as_astrodata can return more than one mosaic is the input AstroData object contains different image extension names, e.g. a MEF file with 'SCI', 'VAR' and 'DQ' image extensions.
+WCS information in the headers of the IMAGE extensions are updated appropriately.
+``as_astrodata()`` returns an AstroData object.
+Notice that as_astrodata can return more than one mosaic is the input AstroData object contains different image extension names, e.g. MEF file with 'SCI', 'VAR' and 'DQ' image extensions.

 Usage:
  ::